 Dr. Raymond E. Lenhard

 CATHOLIC ORPHANAGE: Also, note that there was, beginning in 1847 a Catholic orphanage, St. Andrew's that was under the direction of SSND sisters that began with two children of German parentage.
 In 1854 the Redemptorists opened the facility at Central Avenue and Eden Street.
 This too, was an orphanage for German children.
 I found a link that listed those children that were inmates in 1900.
 I did not transcribe this census.
 The transcriber was Lynn Beatty for the Orphan's Home Website.
 Click here to view.
+The 1888 Baltimore Business Directory lists ST. ANTHONY (German) Orphan Asylum at Central Avenue between Chew (Ashland) and Eager Sts.
+This could be one and the same.

 HEBREW ORPHANAGE: There was also a Hebrew Orphan Asylum listed in Weishampel's Baltimore Guide in 1896 at Calverton Heights.